Why Sleep Matters for Recovery

 - Needing caffeine to function

-- Falling asleep instantly (sign of sleep debt)
+- Falling asleep extremely quickly (can be a sign of accumulated sleep debt)

 - Snoring or gasping (possible sleep apnea)